 - 20801.
 The value of symbol in an InitialAssignment definition must be the identifier of an existing Compartment, Species, or Parameter defined in the model.
-(References: L2V2 Section 4.10.1; L2V3 Section 4.10; L2V4 Section 4.10.) - 20802.
+(References: L2V2 Section 4.10.1; L2V3 Section 4.10; L2V4 Section 4.10; L2V5 Section 4.10.) - 20802.
 A given identifier cannot appear as the value of more than one InitialAssignment's symbol attribute across the set of all InitialAssignments in a model.
-(References: L2V2 Section 4.10; L2V3 Section 4.10; L2V4 Section 4.10.) - 20803.
+(References: L2V2 Section 4.10; L2V3 Section 4.10; L2V4 Section 4.10; L2V5 Section 4.10.) - 20803.
 The identifier given as the value of a symbol attribute in any InitialAssignment definition cannot also appear as the value of the variable attribute in an AssignmentRule.
 In other words, a model cannot simultaneously define both an initial assignment and an assignment rule for the same species, compartment or parameter in a model.
-(References: L2V2 Section 4.10.4; L2V3 Section 4.10; L2V4 Section 4.10.)
+(References: L2V2 Section 4.10.4; L2V3 Section 4.10; L2V4 Section 4.10.) - 20806.
+The identifier given as the value of a symbol attribute in any InitialAssignment definition cannot be the identifier of a Compartment with a spatialDimensions value of "0".
+(References: L2V5 Section 4.7.)